Browser issue

 Quality

-To help users of the Tara-ā-Umanga Business Expectations Survey results understand the degree of confidence in the outputs, the M15 data file contains several common measures of uncertainty for the economic-size weighted mean (“weighted_mean_value”):
+To help users of the Tara-ā-Umanga Business Expectations Survey results understand the degree of confidence in the outputs, the M15 data file contains several common measures of uncertainty for the economic-size weighted mean (“weighted_mean”):

-• Standard Error (“standard_error”)
+• Standard Error (“standard_error_wtd_mean”)

-• Relative Standard Error (“relative_standard_error”)
+• Relative Standard Error (“relative_standard_error_wtd_mean”)

-We publish these measures of uncertainty as a guide to help interpret the precision of our population estimates, which are subject to statistical uncertainty (“sampling error”) resulting from our use of a sample survey, rather than a census of all businesses.
+We publish these measures of uncertainty as a guide to help interpret the precision of our population estimate, for the economic-sized weighted mean, which is subject to statistical uncertainty (“sampling error”) resulting from our use of a sample survey, rather than a census of all businesses.
 The variable names in the data file are included above (and below) in parentheses.
-The measures of uncertainty are calculated without outlier treatment.
-We also publish the number of responses for each question by stratum (“response_count”) and indicate estimates with moderate and high uncertainty based on applying the following criteria to the relative standard error (RSE):

 • Moderate Uncertainty: RSE greater than or equal to 20% but less than 50%